srinivasyadav18/xapian-gsoc-plan/proposal.rst

         Rewrap the go code(which does conversions before passing to the that particular function) in to wrapper for enums using swig %insert(go_wrapper).(https://github.com/srinivasyadav18/xapian-gsoc-plan/blob/master/example.i#L51)

-      * Go does not support constructors but this can be done with an extra helper function that takes an slice of interfaces which swig does by default during the wrapping but this should be done explicitly when re-wrapped. interface{} in golang means any type.
+      * Go does not support constructors but this can be done with an extra helper function that takes slice of interfaces which swig does by default during the wrapping but this should be done explicitly when re-wrapped. interface{} in golang means any type.
 Slice of interfaces mean collection of interfaces(resizable array).
         Go supports variable number of arguments of different type to functions as func myfun(a ...interface{}) which is used during constructor and function overloading.

-      * Go suppots Iterators by natural syntax using channels and convential methods such as Iter.Next().
+      * Go supports Iterators by natural syntax using channels and convential methods such as Iter.Next().

         1. Using channels one could use for-range construct.